manupap1/phpPlateSender/README.md

 - `$smtp_hosts` set to the address of the SMTP server,
 - `$smtp_port` set to the port of the SMTP server (required option if the port of the SMTP server is not standard),
 - `$smtp_auth`, `$smtp_username`, `$smtp_password`, `$smtp_sec_proto` set if required by the SMTP server.

+If you choose to keep the default method to send emails, the file `/usr/sbin/sendmail` must be present on your machine.
+It is usually provided by Mail Transport Agent (MTA) like `postfix`, `sendmail` or `exim`.

 For the meaning of other options, please read the comments in the configuration file.